In classic car and hot rod engines, use a high-zinc motor oil all the time. Read on for details.

 Find out why championship engine builder Jesse Prather requires his customers to use AMSOIL Break-In Oil.

 Breaking in the engine wears the cylinder-wall asperities, providing increased surface area for the rings to seat tightly.
 The result is maximum compression (i.e. power) and minimum oil consumption.

-But, do you need to use a high-ZDDP oil in an older engine after break-in, which is typically about 500 miles?
+Do you need to use high-zinc motor oil in an older engine after break-in, which is typically about 500 miles?

 Even after the cam has seasoned, it’s still exposed to tremendous heat and pressure, especially in a heavily modified or racing engine.
 The constant barrage of pressure can rupture the oil film responsible for preventing wear, leading to metal-to-metal contact.

 After break-in, we recommend using an oil with at least 1,000 ppm ZDDP in a flat-tappet engine.

 That way, you’re providing your expensive engine with maximum protection against wear and horsepower loss.

 AMSOIL Z-ROD Synthetic Motor Oil, our primary recommendation for classic cars and hot rods, contains more than…